-Certainly, Bailey, Marlow and Gray, along with their fellow group of judges, are eager to hear this year’s stories about how CIOs and leaders of tech are demonstrating IT’s business value, innovation and leadership.
+Certainly, Bailey, Marlow, Gray and Gay, along with their fellow group of judges, are eager to hear this year’s stories about how CIOs and leaders of tech are demonstrating IT’s business value, innovation and leadership.

 To nominate for the CIO50, visit https://www.cio.com.au/cio50/nominations/ or click here.

 Paul Shetler is the ‘expert in residence’ at Stone & Chalk, a role he accepted in June 2017 to help drive Australia’s fintech startup ecosystem.
 Paul is the former chief digital officer for the Australian Government’s Digital Transformation Agency; as well as the former chief executive officer for the Digital Transformation Office.
 He is also a former chief digital officer in Britain's Ministry of Justice in 2014 and 2015.
 Paul is a technologist and entrepreneur with two decades experience working in financial services and digital, 17 years of which involve senior and board-level management for private sector and supranational organisations.
 In the past 20 years, Paul has managed and delivered some of the world’s largest IT integration programs/organisational change programs.
 He has built world-class international organisations within very large global technology firms to define, implement, sell and market products and services based on networks, mobile technologies and very large-scale systems integration and modernisation.

 CEO Strategic Innovation, Suncorp | ARN Hall of Fame